Shekhar442/SHEKHAR_SUMAN_460/README.md

 # Shekhar Suman — Portfolio

-A single-page portfolio site for an AI and machine learning engineer, built with Next.js, React, and Tailwind CSS.
-Content is centralized so you can update copy, links, and résumé data in one place without touching layout components.
+Single-page portfolio for **Shekhar Suman** — machine learning engineer, computer vision and NLP focus, and Indian Air Force veteran.
+Built with Next.js and Tailwind CSS.
+All résumé-style content lives in one TypeScript module so you can refresh copy and links without editing section components.

 ## Tech stack